crypto-bug-hunters/forge-deploy-lib/README.md

 ## Tests

-1. Run `anvil` on a separate terminal.
+1. Run `anvil`.

 2. On another terminal, run the following command.
-It will deploy a `HelloWorld` contract and write to `deployment.json`
+It will deploy a contract and writes its name and address to `deployment.json`

 ```sh
 forge script \